Living Losses for the Entrepreneur: The Grief No One Talks About

 • A definition of success that once motivated you

-• A dream that shifted, shattered, or reshaped itself
+• A dream that shifted, shattered, or quietly reshaped itself

 Naming your grief does not make you ungrateful.
 It makes you whole.